-Their home, and home office, were suffering from an over-abundance of freestanding cabinets =that only ever serve, truly, to create a cluttered look.
+Their home, and home office, were suffering from an over-abundance of freestanding cabinets that only ever serve, truly, to create a cluttered look.
 No matter how neat you keep them!
 Add to this, an open plan design with too many little things, not nearly enough focal points and contrast and, no theme.
 It was the typical busy professionals’ home, with an ad-hoc style.
-Su and John, who owned a medical practice, wanted a casual styled, calming and natural feeling home.
+Su and John, wanted a casual styled, calming and natural feeling home.
 More space, with a neatly streamlined feel; casual and textural.
 It’s called Natural Modern décor styling!

 Su and John sat down with Sharron Tancred from Tailored Artworks to talk art and design and stood up with a firm plan of attack.